3DCoded/Happy-Hare/Blobing-and-Stringing.md

 Note that the cut piece of filament remaining and the residual filament are automatically accounted for by Happy Hare so long as you have configured the parameters exactly as defined in this illustration.

 > [!IMPORTANT]
 > 1. The really important reference point is the internal nozzle "shoulder".
 This is considered the 0mm reference point for most parameters.
-For CHT nozzle this will be further away from the tip than regular nozzles.<br>
+For CHT nozzle this will be further away from the tip than regular nozzles.
 > 2. You can see how the `toolhead_xxx_to_nozzle` settings and `toolhead_ooze_reduction` are related, so while you can tune the former ignore latter, it is recommended you use them correctly so that Happy Hare is able to optimize print quality and correctly control purge volumes.
+> 3. `toolhead_ooze_reduction` is dependent on your extruder and nozzle.
+High flow systems generally have a much higher value than regular.

 <br>